neondatabase/website/content/docs/reference/cli-databases.md

 | --project-id  | Project ID  | string | Only if your Neon account has more than one project |
 | --branch   | Branch ID or name   | string |  |

-If a branch ID or name is not provided, the command lists databases for the primary branch of the specified project.
+If a branch ID or name is not provided, the command lists databases for the primary branch of the project.

 #### Example